-Economics at Ave Maria University sees the economy as a means for the fulfillment of the human person and emphasizes human dignity, solidarity, and subsidiarity.
-Economics majors come to appreciate the breadth of economics as a formal academic discipline, and to understand the many aspects of human experience to which the insights of economists are relevant.
-Situated within the Catholic intellectual tradition, and drawing upon the great social thinkers, Economics at Ave Maria offers students a better understanding of social realities and the means to improve them.
+Economics makes abundant use of rigorous logic, mathematics, and statistics and it interacts with ethics, culture, and politics.
+Drawing on Catholic social teaching, Economics at Ave Maria University sees the economy as a means for the fulfillment of the human person and emphasizes human dignity, solidarity, and subsidiarity.
+We seek to contribute to earthly progress and “the better ordering of human society, [as] it is of vital concern to the Kingdom of God” (Gaudium et Spes, 39).
+Economics majors come to appreciate the breadth of economics as an academic discipline, to see its relation to the other disciplines, and to understand the many aspects of human experience to which the insights of the economist are relevant.
+Drawing from the Western intellectual tradition, from Revelation, and from the collective wisdom of the profession, Economics at Ave Maria University offers students a better understanding of social reality and a means to improve it.

 Explore the Economics Program